Alcohol Vs Soft Drinks- Which Is Really Worse?

 There’s not much to choose between alcohol and soft drinks when it comes to nutritional benefits.
 Neither drink has any dietary value.

-Though soft drinks can harm your body more, overconsumption of alcohol might lead to various health problems such as liver diseases, stroke, heart diseases, etc. It is always recommended to drink alcohol in moderation.
+Though soft drinks can harm your body more, overconsumption of alcohol might lead to various health problems such as liver diseases, stroke, heart diseases, etc. It is always recommended to drink alcohol in moderation7.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Whether homemade or pre-mixed green juices are available in the market, they are a great alternative if you wish to switch to healthy drinks as opposed to alcohol or soft drinks.
-Home-made green juices require vegetables to be chopped roughly and thrown in the blender and pre-mixed ones available in the market can either be in juice form or powdered form that needs to be liquefied.
+Whether homemade or pre-mixed green juices available in the market, they are a great alternative if you wish to switch to healthy drinks as opposed to alcohol or soft drinks.
+Home-made green juices require vegetables to be chopped roughly and put in the blender and pre-mixed ones available in the market can either be in juice form or powdered form that needs to be liquefied.
 However, before buying these, it is recommended that you check the ingredient list as a lot of these green juices have added sugar content.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.